fokosun/playlog-ct/readme.md

 Additional setup:
-- If you have issues accessing the app at this point , its likely a caching issue or something. try any or a combination of the following:
+- If you have issues accessing the app at this point , its likely a caching issue or something.
+Try any or a combination of the following:

 ```
 composer dumpautoload